 The Jamestown School Board determines that possession and/or use of a weapon by a student is detrimental to the welfare and safety of the students and school personnel within the school district.
 The Jamestown Public School District and its students are, in addition to being subject to the District's local carrying weapons policy, subject to state and federal laws and regulations passed and adopted pursuant to N.D.C.C.
 15.1-19-10 and the Gun-Free School act 18 USC 921.
 The provisions of these laws are incorporated into these policies by reference.
 The most restrictive requirements shall apply in any instance of violation.

 All violations of this carrying weapons policy FFD shall be referred to the appropriate law enforcement or juvenile court authorities.

-Students are prohibited from knowingly possessing or transmitting on school property firearm, dangerous weapon, or any object that is used, attempted to be used, or threatened to be used to intimidate or cause bodily harm.
-In addition, and not by way of limitation, such weapon shall be defined to include any weapon as that term is defined under 18 USC 921, Gun-Free School Act.
-An exception to the above shall apply to any student participating in a school sponsored shooting sport, provided the student informs the school principal of the student's participation and the student complies with all requirements set by the principal regarding safe handling and storage of the firearm.
+Students are prohibited from knowingly possessing on school property firearm, dangerous weapon, or any object that is used, attempted to be used, or threatened to be used to intimidate or cause bodily harm.
+In addition, and not by way of limitation, such weapon shall be defined to include any weapon as that term is defined under 18 USC 921, Gun-Free School Act, NDCC 62.1-01-01(1) and NDCC 62.1-01-01(3).

 Violation of this policy will result in disciplinary action up to and including possible suspension and/or expulsion.
 All weapons will be confiscated and may be turned over to the student's parents or law enforcement officials at the discretion of the administration.
-Bringing a firearm, as defined in here or as defined in North Dakota Century Code Section 15.
+Bringing a firearm to school will require that the District immediately initiate proceedings for the expulsion of the student involved for a minimum of one calendar year in accordance with District policy FFD or as defined in North Dakota Century Code Section 15.
 1-19-10 except as herein otherwise provided.

-Due process proceedings as provided for expulsion or suspension will be observed in all suspension and expulsion proceedings under this policy.
+Due process proceedings as provided for expulsion or suspension will be observed in all suspension and expulsion proceedings under this policy FFK.